Arjunbadola/arjunbadola.github.io/_posts/2020-10-18-Revisited: A New Perspective on Startups.md

 ---
 published: true
 ---
-This article is a revisit to on of my previous articles, [A New Perspective on Startups](http://arjunbadola.blog/A-New-Perspective-on-Startups/).
+This article is a revisit to one of my previous articles, [A New Perspective on Startups](http://arjunbadola.blog/A-New-Perspective-on-Startups/).

-Last time, I had written a brief summary about the video which I came across of Paul Graham and didn’t explain how it helped me.
+Last time, I had written a summary about the video which I came across of Paul Graham and didn’t explain how it helped me.

 So, here is my attempt to explain what I meant last time.